By Will Hanke

 Think Mobile, Think Local

 When looking at the analytics for our clients, most of them have 60 to 70 percent of their website traffic coming from mobile devices.
-People are using their desktop PCs less and less, as they can get information without the drudgery of having to actually sit down and type (oh the horror!).
+When it comes to searching, they might simply search using keywords like “cheap ipad repair near me” or something similar to this, to which they can get instant results on their phone.
+That said, when it comes to desktop PCs, people are using it less and less, as they can get information without the drudgery of having to actually sit down and type (oh the horror!).

 Optimizing your website by mentioning local city names or landmarks and embedding a map will go a long way toward teaching Google where you’re at and they’ll use your content to answer voice searches in those areas.